BioKIC/symbiota-docs/content/coll_manager/data_publishing/endorsement/_index.en.md

 ---

 {{< notice info >}}
- **For first-time data publishers, [requesting endorsement as a GBIF publisher](https://www.gbif.org/become-a-publisher) is a required first step in the data publishing process.** Endorsement essentially establishes your organization as an entity (a "publisher") within GBIF's data portal, thereby enabling GBIF to index your collections dataset as a contribution from your home university, museum, etc. This process is typically straightforward, as described below.
+ **For first-time data publishers, [requesting endorsement as a publisher](https://www.gbif.org/become-a-publisher) is a required first step in the data publishing process.** Endorsement essentially establishes your organization as an entity (a "publisher") within GBIF's data portal, thereby enabling GBIF to index your collections dataset as a contribution from your home university, museum, etc. This process is typically straightforward, as described below.
 {{</ notice >}}

 | ![Example GBIF publisher page](/symbiota-docs/images/endorsementpublisherexample.png) |